jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 ### Load Balancing

 docker-compose lacks built-in load balancing capabilities.
-I had to set up HAProxy manually in front of the Docker Compose containers to achieve load balancing.
-Kubernetes, on the other hand, provides native support for load balancing through various service types such as `ClusterIP`, `NodePort`, and `LoadBalancer`, streamlining the process and reducing operational workload.
+It requires to set up HAProxy manually to achieve many functionalities that Load balancer provides.
+Kubernetes, on the other hand, provides advanced, native support for load balancing and traffic routing through `Ingress`, `Ingress Controller`, and `AWS Load Balancer Controller`.

-### Cloud Integration
+### Cloud-Native Integration

-Kubernetes offers compatibility with third-party ingress controllers, enabling external access to services.
-Kubernetes seamlessly integrates with cloud environments like AWS.
+Kubernetes natively supports cloud environments, enabling seamless integration with services like AWS.
+It allows for:

+- Use of cloud-specific ingress controllers
+- Automatic provisioning of cloud resources (e.g., load balancers)
+- Alignment with cloud-native services for optimized deployment and scalability

-For instance, the AWS Load Balancer Controller allow for automatic provisioning and configuration of load balancers, aligning with Kubernetes ingress resources.
-This integration enhances operational efficiency and leverages cloud-native services to optimize application deployment and scalability.
+This integration enhances operational efficiency in cloud environments, embodying key cloud-native principles of automation and scalability.

 ## About the App